About the Carbon Neutral Government Programme

 • introduce a plan to reduce their organisation’s emissions

-The immediate priority will be to reduce emissions by
+The immediate priority is to reduce emissions by

 • phasing out coal-fired boilers from the public sector, with a focus on removing the largest and most active by the end of 2025